NicholasTD07/ios-playgrounds/ios8-restkit-zhihu/README.md

 ## What else would you like to add into it? (todos)

 * save data into Core Data
  * load data both from network and local data storage
+* a tab menu to select different themes (http://news-at.zhihu.com/api/4/theme/:themeId)
+* one tab to show multiple favorite themes (default daily + other themes)
+* use show detail segue to show news content
+ * add swipe gesture recognizer to get back to list view
+ * fix the status bar to be solid

 ## What third party frameworks are being used?